system-zero/system-zero/data/docs/la.md

 editor sessions and virtual window managment sessions, which by alone already is precious.

+The syntax and the semantics of the language, should feel familiar with already established programming languages consepts, and should obey the principle of the least surpise and should not violate expectations.
+If it does not or if it does, this should be considered as a bug.
+It is important to note that this language, doesn't bring even the singlest new consept in the programming language universe.
+It is written for C and follows C where it make sense, and had been influenced a lot by the S-Lang programming language, which is quite like C.

 ## Syntax and Semantics
 ```js
 # comment